QuantEcon/lecture-python.myst/lectures/cass_koopmans_2.md

 \eta_t = f'(K_t)
 ```

-At these prices, let the capital chosen by the household be
+At these prices, let  capital chosen by the household be

 ```{math}
 :label: eq-pr4